 The word clock at night

 You can extend the project as desired: As some of you might have noticed in the pictures above, a built-in light sensor allows automatic adjustment of the brightness of the LEDs to the environment.
-I placed the light sensor inside the first “K” and connect it to an analogue input (A6) of the Arduino.
+I placed the light sensor inside the first “K” and connected it to an analog input (A6) of the Arduino.

 Have fun rebuilding it.